This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-- 2 tablespoons butter, ice-cold, cut into pieces
+- 2 tbsp ice-cold butter, cut into pieces

 Instructions

-- Roll out one portion of the dough and fit it into a pie plate.
-Fill the crust following the recipe directions.
+- For a double-crust pie, roll out one portion of the dough and fit it into a pie plate.
+Fill the crust following your recipe directions.
 Top with the second rolled-out portion.
 Cut slits in the center of the pastry to allow steam to escape.
 Trim the edge, leaving 1 inch of overhang.
 Roll the overhang under; seal and flute as desired.

 Notes